EnesFikri/GHH2-2/README.md

 ## Getting Started

-> This is a conceptual guide – adjust to your real stack.
+> This is a conceptual guide

 1. Clone the repo
 2. Install dependencies (if using Node/JSDOM):